Our Approaches and Specialties

 What most people want to know about somatic therapy is what is it and would I benefit from it?
 So let’s start with what is it…

-Somatic therapy considers the body’s role just as essential as the mind’s in growth and healing.
+Somatic-informed therapies consider the body’s role just as essential as the mind’s in growth and healing.
 In fact, neuroscience and neurobiology supports this: the mind is neurally rooted in the body.
-Instead of a brain-centric and verbal-focused therapy, Mara Counseling provides a balanced perspective that holds sacred the body, mind, and soul.
+Instead of a brain-centric and verbal-only therapy approach, Mara Counseling provides a balanced perspective that holds sacred the body, mind, and soul.

 There are many types of somatic approaches to therapy including mindfulness skills, yoga, somatic experiencing, sensorimotor psychotherapy, EMDR, art therapy, dance therapy, music therapy, Safe and Sound Protocol, and more!
-At Mara Counseling, we focus on how your biological function of the nervous system impacts your mental, emotional, and spiritual wellbeing.
+At Mara Counseling, we guide you to a clearer understanding of how deep nervous system patterns developed across a life span can impact your mental, emotional, and spiritual wellbeing.

 Traditional therapies fall under a “talk” therapy umbrella, which means they rely a lot on verbal processing and cognitive functioning.
 In somatic therapy, your therapist is trained to help you heal when you cannot articulate an experience or when your brain and body are too overwhelmed or shut down to process.
 This is because somatic or body therapists are trained to utilize the nervous system’s innate and untapped (non-verbal) tools.

 Somatic therapy works wonders for anyone who has a brain that does not operate under the “dominant” culture’s rules or norms.
-So if you’re a fellow neurodiverse individual (like Autism, ADHD, highly sensitive person, sensory processing factors), if you fall in a minority category (like ethnically, sexually, racially), or if you have experienced extraordinary circumstances (like trauma or chronic health factors), somatic therapy can lend a whole new perspective and insights specific just to your neurobiology and neuropsychology.
+So if you’re a fellow neurodiverse individual (like Autism, ADHD, highly sensitive person, sensory processing factors), if you fall in a minority category (like ethnically, sexually, racially), or if you have experienced extraordinary circumstances (like trauma or chronic health factors), somatic therapy can lend a whole new perspective and insights specific just to you.